Generalized Few-shot Semantic Segmentation: Introduction

 Inspired by \cite{dynamic_noforget, imprint_cvpr18}, we design a baseline for GFS-Seg with decent performance.
-Considering that contextual relation is essential for semantic segmentation, we further propose the Context-Aware Prototype Learning (CAPL) that provides significant performance gain to the baseline by updating the weights of base prototypes with adapted features.
+Considering the contextual relation is essential for semantic segmentation, we further propose the Context-Aware Prototype Learning (CAPL) that provides significant performance gain to the baseline by updating the weights of base prototypes with adapted features.
+CAPL not only exploits essential co-occurrence information from support samples, but it also adapts the model to various contexts of query images.
 The baseline method and the proposed CAPL can be applied to normal semantic segmentation models, \eg, FCN~\cite{fcn}, PSPNet~\cite{pspnet} and DeepLab~\cite{deeplab}.
-Also, CAPL demonstrates its effectiveness in the setting of FS-Seg by improving the baseline by a large margin.
-Our overall contribution is threefold. \\ \begin{itemize}[leftmargin=20pt] \item We extend the classic Few-Shot Segmentation (FS-Seg) and propose a more practical setting -- Generalized Few-Shot Semantic Segmentation (GFS-Seg). \item Based on experimental results, we show that there exists a gap between FS-Seg and GFS-Seg that even previous SOTA FS-Seg models can not well tackle. \item We propose the Context-Aware Prototype Learning (CAPL) that brings significant performance gains to baseline models in both settings of GFS-Seg and FS-Seg, and it is general to be applied to various normal semantic segmentation models without specific structural constraints. \end{itemize}
+Also, CAPL demonstrates its effectiveness in the setting of FS-Seg by improving the baseline by a large margin, reaching state-of-the-art performance.
+Our overall contributions are as follows. \\ \begin{itemize}[leftmargin=20pt] \item We extend the classic Few-Shot Segmentation (FS-Seg) and propose a more practical setting -- Generalized Few-Shot Semantic Segmentation (GFS-Seg). \item Based on experimental results, we give an analysis on the existing performance gap between FS-Seg and GFS-Seg that even the recent popular FS-Seg models cannot well tackle. \item We propose the Context-Aware Prototype Learning (CAPL) that brings significant performance gains to the baseline models in both settings of GFS-Seg and FS-Seg, and it is general to be applied to various normal semantic segmentation models without specific structural constraints. \end{itemize}